peteroupc/html3dutil/doc/H3DU.Math.md

 A three-element vector giving
-the red, green, and blue components, in that order, of the given color in linear RGB.
+the red, green, and blue components, in that order, of the given color in linearized sRGB.
 The alpha component will be as specified in the "srgb" parameter.
 (Type: Array.&lt;number>)

 <a name='H3DU.Math.colorTosRGB'></a>
 ### (static) H3DU.Math.colorTosRGB(lin)

-Converts a color in linear RGB to the sRGB color space, and returns a new vector with the result.
+Converts a color from linearized to companded sRGB using the sRGB transfer function, and returns a new vector with the result.

-The sRGB color space is a nonlinear red-green-blue color space;
-it differs from linear RGB in <i>roughly</i> having an exponent of 1/2.2 from linear RGB.
-Linear RGB is linear because of its linear relationship of light emitted by a surface of the given color.
+Linearized RGB is linear because of its linear relationship of light emitted by a surface of the given color.

 #### Parameters